Updated June 29, 2023

 2. Native Realm

-In the native realm, The developers will develop in Object Swift if its for iOS or with Java if its for Android.
-We will use the native, platform-specific languages that we have used before and the main UI thread will be available as usual.
-Across platforms, we just need to change the UI from the main UI thread and we will be able to create different background threads as required
+In the native realm, The developers will develop in Object Swift if it’s for iOS or with Java for Android.
+We will use the native, platform-specific languages we have used before, and the main UI thread will be available as usual.
+Across platforms, we need to change the UI from the main UI thread, and we can create different background threads as required.

-Explanation: Both of the above-discussed realms are different and are connected with a bridge.
-React Native is very important in this entire setup.
+Explanation: The above-discussed realms are different and connected with a bridge.
+React Native is essential in this entire setup.
 I hope the developers might have tried to debug their application on Chrome.
-So, when we debug a React Native application using Chrome, then we can see the two realms running simultaneously on different computers.
-We can run it completely over Chrome.
-Even at the time of debugging it over Chrome, you will have the native realm running.
-Now, instead of checking your app, you can directly go through a WebSocket.
+So, when we debug a React Native application using Chrome, we can see the two realms running simultaneously on different computers.
+We can run it entirely over Chrome.
+Even when debugging it over Chrome, you will have the native realm running.
+Instead of checking your app, you can go through a WebSocket.
 The bridge travel over WebSocket as well.

 React Native Architecture

-The application state and change in the states are maintained by Redux, it is a library which deploys a pure variant of the Flux architecture from Facebook.
+Redux maintains the application state and changes in the states; it is a library that deploys a pure variant of the Flux architecture from Facebook.
 Redux and Flux are used to have a unidirectional flow of data through the app.

 Features of Redux

-Redux comes with a feature of synchronous updating of the states, but it has no answers for handling asynchronous actions.
+Redux has a feature of synchronous updating of the states, but it has no answers for handling asynchronous actions.
 The Redux ecosystem has some ways to check this problem.
-One of the possible solutions for this is the vanilla redux-thunk middleware or we can also use redux-loop.
+One of the possible solutions for this is the vanilla redux-thunk middleware, or we can also use redux-loop.

-- The components directory contains React Native JSX components, in which props are taken as inputs.
-In Redux the components are used by smart container components.
+- The React Native JSX components in the components directory accept props as inputs.
+Smart container components use the components in Redux.
 The components should consider externalizing the state to the Redux store.
-If the state needs to be continued or shared by other components then it should go to the Redux store.
+The Redux store should receive the state if it needs to be continued or shared by other components.

-- If the implementation of the component differs between iOS and Android versions of the app in any way then we need to create a separate .android.js and a .ios.js file for the component.
-In not so complex situations the React.Platform.OS property can be used to develop a branch between the platforms.
+- If the implementation of the component differs between iOS and Android versions of the app, then we need to create a separate .android.js and a .ios.js file for the component.
+In not-so-complex situations, the React.Platform.OS property can be used to develop a branch between the platforms.

-- Each module has its own directory and it is represented by a “discrete domain”.
-There are no rules for splitting the application into modules, even though it is one of the toughest decision in the process of designing a Redux application.
+- Each module has its directory and is represented by a “discrete domain.”
+There are no rules for splitting the application into modules, even though it is one of the most challenging decisions in designing a Redux application.

 Features of a Good Module: